ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 21. Retrieves the configured id fields (out of id, masked id, tokenid) for the full KYC from the admin config to be part of the response
 22. The system also provides id, tokenId, and the retrieved epi and ead demo fields out of namePri, gender, DOB, langPri, addrline1Pri, addrline2Pri, addrline3Pri, loc1Pri, loc2Pri, loc3Pri, pcPri, ePht, ePri, langSec, nameSec, addrline1Sec, addrline2Sec, addrline3Sec, citySec, stateSec, countrySec, pcSec, signature, as per the validations in step 15, 19, 20
 23. The system then proceeds to execute Notification SMS/E-mail
-24. Alerts and warning messages for data type violation are sent as per data definition
+24. Alerts and warning messages for data type violation are sent as per data definition.
-25. All the error and warning messages are configurable via a configurable file.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

-**B. Support returns additional e-KYC data to social protection system (TBD)** [**[↑]**](#table-of-content)

-MOSIP to provide an additional API to fetch specific data of an individual based on UIN number (evaluate security aspect, as linking of HoF and maintenance of a family relationship will be required as a security imperative) and send to Social Protection Data System

-MOSIP to provide a mechanism to record the consent of HoF

-This is required to accommodate Household Program of GoM

-**C. Integrate Fingerprint Authentication with e-KYC**
+**B. E-KYC Service based on Finger Print Authentication**

 Upon receiving an authentication request from TSP with the parameters: reqTime, ver, eCon, rqSec, rqPfr, eAuthType and also the encoded version of Auth request, the system performs the following steps: